SriniKancharla/cq-dev-server-provision/README.md

 After the ssh key is added, just copy the bootstrap script,(For bootstapping Ubuntu 12.04, use: bootstrap_chef.sh and For CentOS Use:  ) to the home folder of the user and run it.

 This would update and install all the nessesary software.
+The script would need you to confirm adding github.com to known hosts list.
+After the script is done executing succesfully it will print a chef-solo command to run.
+Please copy and paste that command in the terminal.

 You can verify that the tomcat is running by accessing it at http://<code>ip-address</code>:8080/